zhpinkman/zhpinkman.github.io/_pages/about.md

 My research interest covers many areas such as **Social Network Analysis**, **Natural Language Processing**, and **Statistical Inference**.
 Currently, I’m studying **non-parametric** approaches in hypothesis testing and **permutation tests** in **complex networks**.
 I’m generally interested in solving machine learning and statistical learning problems that overlap with **economics** and **social sciences**.

-Also, I’m finishing my bachelor's studies and looking for Ph.D. (or MSc) positions.
+Also, I’m finishing my bachelor's studies and looking for Ph.D. (or M.Sc.) positions.